yandex-cloud/terraform-provider-yandex/templates/dataproc_cluster/d_dataproc_cluster.md

 In addition to the arguments listed above, the following computed attributes are exported:

-* `bucket` - Name of the Object Storage bucket used for Data Proc jobs.
+* `bucket` - Name of the Object Storage bucket used for Yandex Data Processing jobs.
 * `cluster_config` - Configuration and resources of the cluster.
 The structure is documented below.
-* `created_at` - The Data Proc cluster creation timestamp.
+* `created_at` - The Yandex Data Processing cluster creation timestamp.
-* `description` - Description of the Data Proc cluster.
+* `description` - Description of the Yandex Data Processing cluster.
-* `id` - Id of the Data Proc cluster.
+* `id` - Id of the Yandex Data Processing cluster.
-* `labels` - A set of key/value label pairs assigned to the Data Proc cluster.
+* `labels` - A set of key/value label pairs assigned to the Yandex Data Processing cluster.
-* `service_account_id` - Service account used by the Data Proc agent to access resources of Yandex Cloud.
+* `service_account_id` - Service account used by the Yandex Data Processing agent to access resources of Yandex Cloud.
 * `ui_proxy` - Whether UI proxy feature is enabled.
 * `zone_id` - ID of the availability zone where the cluster resides.
 * `host_group_ids` - A list of IDs of the host groups hosting VMs of the cluster.